Yelp/paasta/docs/source/yelpsoa_configs.rst

 **Note** that service names (the name of the folder where your config file is located) should be no more than 63 characters.
 For kubernetes services(config files with kubernetes as prefix), the instance names should be no more than 63 characters as well.
 _ is counted as two character.
-We convert _  to -- because underscore is not allowed in kubernetes pod names.
+We convert _  to -- because underscore is not allowed in kubernetes Pod names.

 Example::